 4. Day four

 Mondsee to Traunsee

 Today's breathtaking ride takes you along 3 lakes - from stunning Mondsee to a boat ride on Attersee, disembarking in Weyregg and a pedal to Gmunden on Lake Traunsee.
+(Boat runs in July and August, other dates additional 12 mile/20km cycle ride).
 What a day with a quiet ride along the Aurachtal valley to round things off!
 Your overnight stay is in a historic castle overlooking Traunsee.

 5. Day five